MabelYT/MabelYT/README.md

 - My Name's Mabel.
 - My Pronouns Are: she / her.
 - I'm The Author Of MabelTerm.
-- My Memory's Like An SSD - I Never Forget Anything, And I Rememver Things Very Quickly.
+- My Memory's Like An SSD - I Never Forget Anything, And I Remember Things Very Quickly.